Caso Avícola Villalobos

 Subsequent Proceedings

 Reproductores Avícolas, S.A. filed a revocatoria motion against this order, arguing that BDT failed to demonstrate a certain and direct interest in the matter, that the assignment of rights in the transaction agreement did not cover the present proceeding, and that there were deficiencies in the notarization and tax payment.
-The order of April 19, 2024 declared the revocatoria denied, holding that the merits of the third-party intervention must be resolved together with the main case in the final judgment, pursuant to Article 551 of the Code of Civil and Commercial Procedure.
+The <doc id="gua-01162-2017-00735-2024-04-19-a" /> of April 19, 2024 declared the revocatoria denied, holding that the merits of the third-party intervention must be resolved together with the main case in the final judgment, pursuant to Article 551 of the Code of Civil and Commercial Procedure.

 Next in case